juanburgos/100-days-of-code/log.md

 Learned other ways to select specific things like classes and IDs.
 Then how to manipulate and change their styles.
 All using JavaScript. 👨🏻‍💻

+### Day23  #100DaysOfCode

+Text manipulation, text content property, and manipulating HTML element attributes using JavaScript.
+Tomorrow will start programming a webpage that will use every skill learned so far.
+Small steps ahead. 👨🏻‍💻

 ### Day  #100DaysOfCode